Mass Rapid Transit (Singapore): Responses

 The December 2011 disruptions brought the state of public transportation as a whole to national prominence among Singaporeans, who had previously considered the system to be reliable and robust since its inception in 1987.
 LTA also noted a marked increase in dissatisfaction with public transport with the release of the 2012 Public Transport Customer Satisfaction Survey, and promised government action to deal with issues relating to system disruptions.

 The government reviewed the penalties for train disruptions, and made free travel available for all bus services passing MRT stations affected during any train disruptions.
 Exits were also made free.
+Affected commuters are now able to obtain a travel chit that certifies that they were delayed due to a train service disruption; these are also available in electronic form.
 In addition, to increase satisfaction with public transport, free off-peak morning travel, later changed to a discount, was introduced with further improvements continuing to be discussed.

 Since 2018, efforts in both maintenance and renewal are starting to pay off with the MRT system clocking an average of 690,000 km between delays in 2018 – a 3.8 times improvement than in 2017.
 The North–South Line, which was hit by the tunnel flood in 2017, in particular saw its train-km between delays increase by ten-fold from 89,000 km between delays in 2017 to 894,000 km in 2018.
-By July 2019, the Mean Kilometres Between Failure (MKBF) for the North–South and East–West lines had jumped to 700,000 km and 1,400,000 km respectively.
+By July 2019, the Mean Kilometres Between Failure (MKBF) for the North–South and East–West Lines had jumped to 700,000 km and 1,400,000 km respectively.
 The new challenges encountered by the government were now on keeping the funding of such renewals required sustainable in the decades ahead.